nent/nent/packages/core/src/components/n-view-link/readme.md

 ### Menu

-When used in a menu or navigation system, you can leverage the active-class that is added when the href-route is active.
+When used in a menu or navigation system, you can leverage the active-class that is added when the route is active.

 ```html
 <n-view-link href='/route' active-class='my-active-class'> ... </n-view-link>